codingconquerors/live-it-courses-nextjs/data/authors/default.md

 question asked money back guarantee after one week of classes if a student is not satisfied.

-All our our IT courses are instructor-led.
+All of our IT courses are instructor-led and are conducted in live sessions where we interact with learners one to one through video sessions.
 You can find our list of live courses [here](/courses).
-As all of these courses are conducted in live sessions where we interact with learners one to one through video sessions.